Skip to content

 Racking Installer Training: Why IPAF & TÜV SCC Matter

-Missing or expired certifications are not just an administrative issue.
-They are a direct risk factor that can shut down an entire project — whether through the customer’s safety officer or a labour inspectorate.
-In either case, you bear the cost of the resulting downtime.
+Missing or expired certifications are not merely an administrative problem.
+They are a direct risk factor that can shut down an entire project — through the customer’s safety manager or a labour inspectorate.
+Either way, you bear the cost of the downtime.

 Why IPAF and TÜV SCC Certifications Are Not Just Paperwork

-What actually matters is the combination of hands-on experience, regular training, and the right professional mindset.
-The key areas every installer working on elevated racking systems should have thoroughly covered are:
+A certificate that sits in a folder as insurance against inspections is not enough.
+What decides is the combination of practice, regular training and the right mindset.
+The key areas every platform and racking installer should have thoroughly covered:

 • Working at height — correct use of safety harnesses, anchor points, fall arrest systems